balloon61/Multi-Robot-Navigation/README.md

 Turtlebot 2 install in your computer, gazebo, ros, octomap

 ### Installation of turtlebot2
-The setting of Turtlebot on Noetic is mostly follows this website: https://gist.github.com/jeremyfix/0c5973aba508ee8b6e8d3c3077c6db1e
+The set up of Turtlebot on Noetic is mostly follows this website: https://gist.github.com/jeremyfix/0c5973aba508ee8b6e8d3c3077c6db1e